aarneranta/deptreepy/README.md

 # deptreepy
-Python utilities for dependency trees, replicating some of gf-ud
+Python utilities for dependency trees, replicating some of gf-ud.
+Designed to work on CoNNL-U data, such as in https://universaldependencies.org

 For a help message: do
 ```